|Your Taiwan CPA - An Affordable Taiwan Chartered Accountant & Legal Services Firm|

 A Sole Proprietorship

 Sole proprietorship is the simplest and flexible form of business structure in Taiwan.
-The sole proprietorship meets the statutory requirement to register all profiteering activities carried out on a continuous basis.
-However, as it does not constitute a separate legal entity and therefore it is not distinct from the owner/ proprietor.
-The business owner is personally accountable for all liabilities incurred during the course of the business.The owner himself/herself will act in the capacity of the manager who could be a foreigner of at least 20 years of age.
+The sole proprietorship meets the statutory requirement to register all profitable activities carried out on a continuous basis.
+However, as it does not constitute a separate legal entity, it is not distinct from the owner/ proprietor.
+The business owner is personally accountable for all liabilities incurred during the course of the business.The owner himself/herself will act in the capacity of the manager, who could be a foreigner of at least 20 years of age.

-A Sole proprietorship is not qualified to hire foreign employee, and its owner is not qualified to have a working permit.
+A Sole proprietorship is not qualified to hire foreign employees, and its owner is not qualified to have a work permit.

 Tel: 886 2 2325 3256 | Fax: 886 2 2325 2065 | Taipei Address: 10F, No 38, Dunhua South Road, Section 2, Taipei 106, Taiwan

 © 2005 Good Earth CPA - Taiwan Chartered Accountant.
 All rights reserved.
 Designed by Jack Tseng